nrfconnect/sdk-nrfxlib/nrf_modem/doc/ug_nrf_modem_porting_os.rst

 *Required action*:

 * Allocate and initialize a semaphore.
-* If an address of an already allocated semaphore is provided as an input, the allocation part is skipped and the semaphore is only reinitialized.
+* If the address of an already allocated semaphore is provided as an input, the allocation part is skipped and the semaphore is only reinitialized.

 .. note::

-   Semaphores are not required if multithreaded access to modem functionality is not needed.
+   Semaphores are not required if multithreaded access to modem functionalities is not needed.
-   In this case, the function can blindly return ``0``.
+   In this case, the function must blindly return ``0``.

 nrf_modem_os_sem_give()
 -----------------------